A Practical Method for Generating String Counterfactuals: Ethical Considerations

 \section{Ethical Considerations}

-In all scenarios involving the potential application of automated methods in real-world contexts, we strongly recommend exercising caution and conducting thorough assessments of the data's representativeness, its alignment with real-world phenomena, and possible adverse societal implications.
-Gender bias is a multifaceted and intricate issue, and we view the experiments conducted in this paper as an initial exploration into strategies for mitigating the negative impacts of LMs, rather than a definitive solution to real-world bias challenges.
-As highlighted in the limitations section, the utilization of binary gender labels arises from limitations in available data, and we anticipate that future research will facilitate more nuanced examinations of how gender, as a construct, manifests in text.
+In all scenarios involving the potential application of automated methods in real-world contexts, we strongly recommend exercising caution and thoroughly evaluating the representativeness of the data, its alignment with real-world phenomena, and its potential adverse societal implications.
+Gender bias is a complex and multifaceted issue, and we view the experiments conducted in this paper as an initial exploration of strategies for mitigating the negative impacts of language models rather than a definitive solution to real-world bias challenges.
+As highlighted in the Limitations section, the use of binary gender labels arises from limitations in available data, and we anticipate that future research will enable more nuanced examinations of how gender, as a construct, manifests in text.\looseness=-1